-August 9, 1974 - Becomes First Lady of the United States after Nixon resigns and Ford is sworn in as the 38th president of the United States.
+August 9, 1974 - Becomes First Lady of the United States after President Richard Nixon resigns, and her husband is sworn in as the 38th president of the United States.

 September 1974 - Is diagnosed with breast cancer and undergoes surgery.
-Afterwards, openly discusses the disease and treatment with the public.
+Afterwards, openly discusses the disease and treatment.

 1975 - Appears on “60 Minutes” and discusses abortion, pre-marital sex and marijuana.